Geometry-Induced Transport of Self-Aligning Chiral Bristlebots: Introduction

-A coarse-grained property of a complex system that is of high interest in the foreseeable future is intelligence.
-A precise definition of intelligence notwithstanding, there are most definitely several fundamental levels of complexity in-between the paradigmatical Vicsek-like or active Brownian particle models that have been the workhorses~\cite{chate2020} of active matter physics and genuinely intelligent systems~\cite{adaptive,doostmohammadi2023,löwen2026}.
-In this letter, we present a step in the direction of increased complexity by studying the behavior of self-aligning~\cite{baconnier_2025} chiral particles~\cite{liebchen}.
+{In recent years, there has been an ongoing effort to increase the tractable amount of complexity in the paradigmatical Vicsek-like or active Brownian particle models that have been the traditional workhorses~\cite{chate2020} of active matter physics.} In this letter, we present a step in the direction of increased complexity by studying the behavior of self-aligning~\cite{baconnier_2025} chiral particles~\cite{liebchen}.
 Chirality in the self-propulsion, i.e., a constant drift of the particles to turn in a specific direction, is the natural extension of the Active Brownian particle model, wherein the propulsion direction is in the free case only subject to rotational diffusion.
 More importantly, it is reflective of the practical reality that avoiding relevant chirality requires a level of symmetry or control that is not feasible.
-For example, it is well-known that the asymmetric weight distribution in a commercially produced bristlebot, the Hexbug nano, induces a chirality.
+For example, there has been recent evidence that chirality is relevant for pedestrian motion~\cite{echeverria2026}, and in the realm of artificial systems it is well-known that the asymmetric weight distribution in a commercially produced bristlebot, the Hexbug nano, induces a chirality.
 More often than not, however, this is ignored.
 Here, we instead focus on this aspect.
 A practical benefit is that it allows for a compactification of the experimental system as the particles' reach is somewhat bounded naturally.
 We are interested in the regime of an active gas: particles that explore the entire system and interact by means of collisions with finite duration.
-Such systems display weak correlations and are, therefore, good candidates for analytical treatment, e.g. within active kinetic theory~\cite{ihle2023,boltz2024,boltz2026}.
-The connection to actual experiments is particularly vital in active matter as the generalized structure of the dynamics a-priori allows for a greater variety in imaginable dynamics, the study of which should be focused on realizable systems.
+Such systems display weak correlations and are, therefore, good candidates for analytical treatment, e.g. within active kinetic theory~\cite{ihle2023,boltz2024,boltz2026}. {Self-aligning suppresses free clustering and, therefore, extends the gas regime making the present design a good choice for gas-focused studies~\cite{musacchio2025}.} The connection to actual experiments is particularly vital in active matter as the generalized structure of the dynamics a-priori allows for a greater variety in imaginable dynamics, the study of which should be focused on realizable systems.
 As a measure to avoid aggregation and stay in a gas-like state, we augment the bristlebots by a custom-made housing.
 Interestingly in the pursuit of an active gas, we find that the best design for our purposes features a self-alignment mechanism, i.e, there is a finite coupling between the direction of the active particles' actual motion which is the consequence of (steric) interactions between particles and the direction of self-propulsion.
-Including this level of inertia into the dynamics, endows it with a degree of memory that allows for genuinely novel behavior both on the individual and the collective level~\cite{baconnier_2025} and makes it general more amenable to control.
+Including this level of inertia into the dynamics, endows it with a degree of memory that allows for genuinely novel behavior both on the individual and the collective level~\cite{baconnier_2025} and makes it generally more amenable to tuning.